 Complain that a provider earned a high level of commission but didn't tell you

 You can now claim back some of the money you've paid for PPI, if the bank or other provider earned a high level of commission from PPI but didn't tell you.

 We introduced new rules that mean banks and other providers have to consider complaints about commission they earned from the sale of PPI.
 These rules followed a Supreme Court decision in Plevin v Paragon Personal Finance Limited in 2014 (usually called just ‘Plevin’).

-A bank or other provider was usually paid ‘commission’ by the insurer, as a reward for the sale of PPI.
+A provider was usually paid ‘commission’ by the insurer, as a reward for the sale of PPI.
 If you had PPI, the money for this commission would come out of the payments you made for the policy.

 A ‘high level of commission’ typically means it was more than half of what you’ve paid for your PPI policy.

 You do not need to know or explain how much commission was paid for your PPI policy, so if you aren’t sure you might want to complain.

 You may be eligible to get back some money if your PPI policy covered repayments on a credit agreement – like a credit card or loan – and you:

 - took it out before 6 April 2007, but it was still open on or after 6 April 2008 (even if you had stopped using it)